 Update Product Inventory & Content

 Once you have created your product listings, your items will now be viewable in your Product Catalog.
 From here, you can manage your inventory and modify listings if there’s a need for it.

 After listing your products and following all the steps above, you’ll want to test orders before going live.
 Testing ensures a smoother experience for customers who add your products to their carts.

 If you have a small product collection, you can send the whole product feed as the test.
 But if it’s a large product catalog, it’s best to send a portion—preferably your top-selling items—as the test.

 All the products that were successfully added will be listed in the Stage status, which indicates they aren’t live on the marketplace site.
 However, you can see what they’ll look like live by clicking Preview Item under Item Details.

 Set Up Your Order Management Method

-3. Using an Order Integration Partner
+- An Order Integration Partner

 Test Your Order Management Functions